NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fey Disguise.md

 You can disguise yourself with magical illusions.
-You can cast [[Spells/Illusory Disguise|Illusory Disguise]] once per day as a 1st-rank primal innate spell.
+You can cast [[Illusory Disguise|Illusory Disguise]] once per day as a 1st-rank primal innate spell.
 At 7th level, the spell is heightened to 2nd rank, and every 2 levels thereafter, the spell is heightened an additional spell rank.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*